Large Part Of $5 Billion Transportation Bill Focuses On Electric Cars: 'It Hits The Mark'

 The rest of the Republican caucus disagrees, arguing the new measure will hurt low-income Coloradans the most and calling for more stimulus and general fund money to be used.

 Instead, the measure calls for fees to be placed on a variety of deliveries, from online retailers to pizza.
-Fees will also be added to gas.READ MORE: Grand Lake Residents Looking Forward To Federal Funding To Help Rebuild
+Fees will also be added to gas.READ MORE: Denver Weather: One More Chance For Rain This Week

 Democrats said during a Tuesday press conference this bill, around $5 billion in spending, is not a band aid, but a robust plan to take Colorado into the next generation.
 The emphasis is being placed on users of the road to pay their fair share.
 The largest fee could be on electric cars.